 Data protection risks in education

 Today, it’s common practice for schools to provide a web portal to access data remotely.
-Most often, it’s for the purpose of allowing employees (both current and also former) the ability to view and retrieve pay-stubs online or W2s online (which typically also shows social security numbers), or in the case of students/parents, allows someone access to online grading information, and potentially medical/health information, home address, emergency contacts, and so on.
+Most often, it’s for the purpose of allowing employees (both current and also former) the ability to view and retrieve pay-stubs online or W2s online (which typically also show social security numbers), or in the case of students/parents, allows someone access to online grading information, and potentially medical/health information, home address, emergency contacts, and so on.
 As a result, there comes an inherent risk with making any of this otherwise private information available on the internet.

 When financial systems and student information systems (such as Skyward, Infinite Campus, Powerschool, Alio, etc.) are properly setup, the risk is minimal, but end-users themselves (who are the target of cyber-attacks) have virtually no control over how secure the systems actually are.
 While most of the financial software and student information software available has some built in mechanisms for securing data, there is no guarantee that best-practices have been followed during implementation and before making that data available online.